Master in Professional Accounting Admissions News

 What if all my application materials aren’t ready by the November1 early deadline?

-Although we encourage you to apply earlier in the admissions cycle when possible, if you need additional time to prepare your application materials (to wait for fall grades or study for the GMAT or GRE exam, for example), be sure to take your time and submit the strongest application possible.
+Although we encourage you to apply early in the admissions cycle when possible, if you need additional time to prepare your application materials (to wait for fall grades or study for the GMAT or GRE exam, for example), be sure to take your time and submit the strongest application possible.

 Are GMAT or GRE scores required?